mcorbin/kvert/README.md

 A docker image is also provided.
 Note that this image uses `java` as well so executing it is a bit slower than the static binary built with GraalVM.

 All example described below can be done using the Docker image by executing in the directory containing your templates `docker run -v $(pwd):/data mcorbin/ymlgen:v0.1.0 <command>`.
 The files will be availables in `/data`.
+Example: `docker run -v $(pwd):/data mcorbin/ymlgen:v0.1.0 yaml -t /data/example.edn`.

 ## Quick start